franzholz/jfmulticontent/README.rst

 Third Party Extensions
 ----------------------

-The extension t3jquery seems not to exist any more and TYPO3 10 will provide jQuery for extensions.
-Any support for t3jquery shall therefore be dropped in a later version.
+Any support for the TYPO3 extension t3jquery has been dropped.

-Now you can use the extension lib_jquery.
+You can use the extension lib_jquery.
 In this case its jquery-x.min.js library will be used automatically.

 The extension patchlayout is recommended to be installed in order to